iovation/rpmcpan/README.md

    RPM for the distribution will conflict.
 * `cpan_obsoletes`: An array of CPAN distributions with that the resulting RPM for the distribution obsoletes.
+* `jobs`: An integer specifying the number of `make` jobs to run simultaneously.
+Nomally defaults to the value provided by the `_smp_mflags` RPM variable, but some distributions may require that parts be built serially, in a specific order, so specify `"jobs": 1` to allow for that.
 * `environment`: An object defining environment variables required to build the RPM.
 Keys should be environment variable names, and values their values.